Everest Three High Passes Trek

 Everest Three Passes Trek in Spring Season (March to May)

 Spring is one of the popular season for trekking in Nepal.
 The weather is stable and comfortable for trekking.
 The blooming rhododendrons cover the forests along the trail in vibrant colors.
-You can have clear panoramic views of mountains.
+You can have clear views of mountains in the Khumbu region.

 Everest Three Passes Trek in Autumn Season (September to November)